 Just like a campfire, our anger can have hidden embers that keep burning even after an upsetting incident has passed.
 What are these embers?
 They are the five most common co factors that are found in people who experience chronic frustration and anger.

 Depression.
-Anger usually occurs when we feel the need to protect ourselves, or when we are trying to get someons’s attention.
+Anger and irritation usually occur when we feel the need to protect ourselves, or when we are trying to get someones’s attention.
 When your angry side kicks in, it may be because there is another side of you that is feeling hurt, sad, hopeless, isolated or ashamed.
 Although it’s normal to feel this way sometimes, if you are feeling this way a lot, you might be suffering from depression.
 In fact, sometimes people become depressed after they have “given up“ on unsuccessfully trying to connect deeply with someone significant.

 Anxiety.
 If your cranky side has kicked in, it may be because there is some part of you that is feeling nervous or vulnerable.